StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 Already have an account?
 This is how it works.
 ----------------------------------------------

-If you already have a Skribble account with your **business e-mail address**, you can set up Skribble Business for your company in a few easy steps:
+Have a Skribble account with your **business e-mail address**?
+Then you can set up Skribble Business for your company in a few easy steps:

 - Click **My plan** and go to **Plan details**